Hiwonder-docs/ArmPi-mini/source/docs/8_ai_vision.md

 For example, to call the `sleep` function from the `time` library, we use:

 In Python, several libraries like `time`, `cv2`, and `math` are built-in and can be directly imported and used.
-You can also create your own libraries, like the "yaml_handle" file-reading library mentioned above.
+You can also create your own libraries, like the `yaml_handle`  file-reading library mentioned above.

-**1.5.2 Main Function Analysis**
+* **Main Function Analysis**

 In a Python program, `__name__ == '__main__'` indicates the main function of the program, where the program starts by reading an image.